Import restrictions and regulations

 EUDR: deforestation-free products

-The European Union Regulation on Deforestation-free Products (EUDR) is a law combatting deforestation.
+The European Union Regulation on Deforestation-free Products (EUDR) is a law combatting deforestation (in Dutch).
 The law targets commodities that often contribute to deforestation.
 Such as palm oil, cattle, soy, timber, rubber, coffee, and cocoa.
 But also on products made from them such as leather, chocolate, and furniture.
 A full list of products can be found in Annex I of the EUDR.
 As an importer, you have to prove that these products do not come from deforested areas.

 The law goes into effect on 30 December 2024.
 For micro and small businesses, the law goes into effect on 30 June 2025.
 The EUDR states that micro and small businesses are those that meet at least two of the following criteria: